-My new children’s picture book, My Bed, Enchanting Ways to Fall Asleep around the World has been released by Houghton Mifflin Harcourt Publishing Co.
+My new children’s picture book, My Bed, Enchanting Ways to Fall Asleep around the World was released by Houghton Mifflin Harcourt Publishing Co. in Sept.
+2020.
 It took about 2 years to hand stitch all of the illustrations and I’m excited that you can now see the fruits of my labor!
-The book came out on Sept.
-8th and reviews like these are pouring in –
+Reviews like these are pouring in –

 “(My Bed) is just stunning, calming and healing”, “ingeniously illustrated” and “I am overwhelmed by the beauty and all the little details of each page.”

 Autographed copies of MY BED are available in my shop here.

 A touring exhibition of the original embroidered bas-relief artwork that is photographed and reproduced in the book is now underway.
 It debuted at the Cahoon Museum of American Art in Cotuit, MA in the fall of 2020 and will travel the country for a few years.
 More information about the exhibition, Salley Mavor: Bedtime Stitches, including a current schedule is at the end of this post.

 For a while now, I’ve shared the process of making the 3 dimensional bas-relief illustrations, which involve stitching, embroidery and other embellishment techniques.
 Posts I’ve written so far are listed here:

 - Title Page